goscribe/inference-backend/README.md

 # Session + Upload Frontend

-This frontend allows you to initialize a session, upload images and PDF-like files, set instructions, start LLM sessions, analyse files, generate study guides and flashcards, and retrieve full history.
+This frontend allows you to initialize a session, upload images and PDF-like files, set instructions, start LLM sessions, analyse files, generate study guides, flashcards, worksheets, mindmaps, and retrieve history.

 All communication is done via `POST` requests to the server endpoint: